Thursday, May 19, 2016

 Al Gore: New thinking on the climate crisis.
 Video 27:54

-CO2 Emisions from the United States Video 4:52
+CO2 Emissions from the United States Video 4:52

 BB2: So you thought you recycled your computer?
 Text